 Can I customize the Edge extension settings for different sites?

 Some browser extensions allow per-site settings, but Surfshark’s Edge extension typically offers global options.
 Check the extension’s options menu for per-site controls if available and tailor to your privacy needs.
-Zoog vpn edge review 2025: in-depth guide to Zoog VPN Edge features, speed, security, pricing, setup and comparisons
+Setup vpn extension for edge 2026

 What’s the benefit of combining VPN use with Edge for privacy?